Quantum Transfer Learning for Real-World, Small, and High-Dimensional Datasets: Introduction

-Our experimental results demonstrate that the strong entangling N-layer QML network without data re-uploading layers has lower local effective dimension than the real amplitudes N-layer QML network without data re-uploading layers.
-It has also higher test accuracy on real-world datasets than the real amplitudes QML network and classical transfer learning.
-Furthermore, quantum transfer learning helps us to tackle mentioned two challenges for benchmarking and validating different QML networks on real-world, small, and large-scale hard-to-classify datasets.
-As a quantum simulator, we use a PennyLane python library for training our QML networks \cite{pennylane}.
+Our experimental results demonstrate that the strongly-entangling N-layer QML network without \emph{data re-uploading} layers has a lower local effective dimension than the real-amplitude N-layer QML network without \emph{data re-uploading} layers.
+It also has a higher test accuracy on real-world datasets than the real-amplitude QML network.
+Furthermore, quantum transfer learning helps tackle the two above-mentioned challenges for benchmarking and validating different QML networks on real-world, small, high-dimensional, and hard-to-classify datasets.

-This work is structured as follows: In Section \ref{sec: our model} and \ref{sec: ourqml}, we provide some backgrounds to quantum transfer learning and multi-qubit QML networks, respectively.
-In Section \ref{ch: powerqnn}, we present expressive power of QML networks via local effective dimension.
-Subsequently, in Section \ref{sec: our data}, we introduce practical datasets used in this paper.
+This work is structured as follows: in Sections \ref{sec: our model} and \ref{sec: ourqml}, we provide some background for quantum transfer learning and multi-qubit QML networks, respectively.
+In Section \ref{ch: powerqnn}, we present the expressive power of QML networks via their local effective dimension.
+Subsequently, in Section \ref{sec: our data}, we introduce practical datasets being used in this paper.
 In Section \ref{sec: benchmark}, we present our experiments and some of our findings.
-We draw a few conclusions in Section \ref{sec: conclude}.
+Finally, we draw a few conclusions in Section \ref{sec: conclude}.